seppwerk/resultrecycler/README.md

 Not a lot of magic here, but useful to get good start values for simulations and sometimes nice in sequential optimization.

+If you use it for your own research, please cite [this](http://dx.doi.org/10.14279/depositonce-5915).

 A short demo:

 ```python